sproutsocial/seeds-packets/packages/seeds-docs/pages/index.md

 ---

 <p class="Typography-size--500">
-The Design System’s mission is to catalyze the delivery of innovative, industry-leading user experiences.
-We will provide a robust suite of documentation and technologies for designers and engineers to elucidate consistent user interfaces and to deliver them efficiently, reliably and at scale.
-Ultimately, the Design System will provide existing and potential users alike with a brand experience as polished and delightful as our company mission demands.
+The Design System’s mission is to speed up the delivery of industry-leading user experiences.
+We will provide documentation and technology for designers and engineers to create consistent user interfaces—and deliver them efficiently, reliably and at scale.
+Ultimately, the Design System will provide current and future users with a polished brand experience, in keeping with our company mission.
 </p>

 ## Learn More